|

 ICML, 2024

-HALO introduces a hyperbolic neural network approach to pixel-based active learning (AL) for semantic segmentation, and is the first active AL method to surpass the performance of supervised domain adaptation with just 1% of labeled pixels.
+HALO introduces a hyperbolic neural network approach to pixel-based active learning (AL) for semantic segmentation, and is the first AL method to surpass the performance of fully-supervised baseline on synthetic-to-real domain adaptation benchmarks such as GTAV → Cityscapes, with just 1% of labeled pixels.

 |